dmd/rapidtide-cloud/README.md

 # rapidtide-cloud
 Tool to run [Rapidtide](https://github.com/bbfrederick/rapidtide) on HCP/ABCD datasets, on AWS, consisting of a CloudFormation template, some helper/test scripts, and a Dockerfile which extends rapidtide to work with AWS.

-Currently this is a bit of a mix of "stuff to build this tool" and "the tool itself" - that will be cleaned up when this is all eventually merged into rapidtide itself.
+This will eventually be merged into Rapidtide proper.

 Parameters (either to the stack or the batch):